phdonner/phdonner/README.md

 <!-- Providing a spelling checker could be yet another useful extension -->

 > [!TIP]
-> If you are already a registered GitHub user, you can experience the functionality of Visual Studio Code without delving into the intricacies of the tool.
+> If you are already a registered GitHub user, you can experience some aspects of Visual Studio Code functionality without delving into all intricacies of the tool.
 Replace the `.com` extension of your GitHub repository web address with `.dev`.
-Like this: Change github.com/`<your GitHub name>` to github.dev/`<your GitHub name>`.
+Proceed like this: Change github.com/`<your GitHub name>` to github.dev/`<your GitHub name>`.
 This loads the contents of your page into a browser version of Visual Studio Code.

 ### 📹 Tutorial videos on use of Markdown with Visual Studio Code